Understanding cultural differences in Germany for expats

 Frequently Asked Questions

 The list is longer than most people anticipate.
-Punctuality is non-negotiable — arriving even five minutes late to a meeting or dinner can genuinely offend people.
+Punctuality is non-negotiable.
+Arriving even five minutes late to a meeting or dinner can genuinely offend people.
 Direct communication is the norm, which can feel blunt if you come from a more diplomatically cushioned culture.
-Privacy matters enormously here, and you'll notice Germans rarely ask personal questions early in a relationship.
-Sundays are sacred and quiet, with almost all shops closed under the Ladenschlussgesetz.
-Cash is still king in many places — I've been caught out at supermarkets and even restaurants that simply don't accept cards.
+Privacy matters enormously here, and Germans rarely ask personal questions early in a relationship.
+Sundays are protected under the Ladenschlussgesetz (shop closing hours law), meaning almost all retail is closed and noise should be kept to a minimum.
+Cash is still widely expected, and I’ve been caught out at supermarkets and even restaurants in Wolfsburg that simply don’t accept cards.
 And never wish someone a happy birthday before the actual day.
-Germans take that superstition seriously.
+Germans take that superstition seriously, and it applies at work as much as at home.

-This depends heavily on where you live and what you're doing.
-If you're asking "do people speak English in Berlin," the honest answer is yes — more than almost anywhere else in Germany.
-Berlin, Munich, Hamburg, and Frankfurt have large international populations, and service staff, colleagues, and younger Germans generally manage English well.
-According to Statista's 2024 data, around 56% of Germans report being able to hold a conversation in English.
-But that leaves a significant portion of the population who can't or won't.
-At the Ausländerbehörde, the Finanzamt, or your local Hausarzt, German is expected.
-Learning even basic German — greetings, numbers, polite requests — signals respect and opens doors that stay firmly shut otherwise.
+It depends heavily on where you live and what you’re doing.
+In cities like Berlin, Munich, Hamburg, and Frankfurt, service staff, colleagues, and younger Germans generally manage English well.
+According to a 2024 Statista survey, around 56% of Germans report being able to hold a conversation in English.
+That still leaves a significant portion who can’t or won’t.
+At the Ausländerbehörde (foreigners’ registration office), the Finanzamt (tax office), or your local Hausarzt (GP), German is expected.
+Even learning basic German, things like greetings, numbers, and polite requests, signals respect and opens doors that stay firmly shut otherwise.
+In smaller cities, that gap closes quickly and German becomes genuinely necessary day to day.

 Sources & Further Reading

-Writing this guide pulled from ten-plus years of personal experience, a lot of trial and error, and quite a few awkward silences at German dinner tables.
-But personal experience only goes so far, so I also drew on a handful of sources I trust when checking facts, statistics, and broader cultural patterns.
+Writing this guide pulled from ten-plus years of living here, a fair amount of trial and error, and more than a few moments where I completely misread a situation.
+Personal experience only takes you so far, though, so I also leaned on sources I trust when verifying facts, statistics, and broader cultural patterns.

-According to Destatis, Germany’s population in 2026 includes over 13 million people with a foreign background, which tells you something important: cultural diversity in Germany is not a new story.
-This country has been absorbing, negotiating, and sometimes awkwardly navigating different cultures for decades.
-You are arriving into something that is already in motion.
+According to Destatis, Germany’s population in 2026 includes over 13 million people with a Migrationshintergrund (migration background).
+That number matters because it tells you something the headlines often miss: cultural diversity in Germany is not a recent experiment.
+This country has been absorbing, negotiating, and sometimes clumsily navigating different cultures for decades.
+You are arriving into something already in motion, not starting something new.

-My honest final thought, after everything I have covered in this article: the biggest cultural differences in Germany are not really about rules.
+My honest final thought: the biggest cultural differences in Germany are not really about rules.
 They are about expectations.
-Germans expect directness, reliability, and a basic respect for shared space and time.
-Once I stopped interpreting those expectations as coldness and started seeing them as clarity, life here genuinely got easier.
-That shift took me about two years.
-Hopefully reading this saves you some of that time.
+Germans expect Direktheit (directness), reliability, and a basic respect for shared space and time.
+Once I stopped reading those expectations as coldness and started seeing them as a form of clarity, life here genuinely got easier.
+That shift did not happen overnight.
+Hopefully this article shortens the gap for you.

 🔗